oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     ![screenshot of data analysis home page](images/image59_analysis_home.png)

-3. We don’t have any Analytic Views (AV) yet.
-Analytic Views organize data using a dimensional model, allowing you to easily add aggregations and calculations to data sets and present data in views that can be queried with relatively simple SQL.
+3. In this lab, we are going to create an Analytic View of the movie sales data so we can start to analyze it and understand our customers’ purchasing patterns.
+Analytic Views organizes data using a dimensional model, allowing you to easily add aggregations and calculations to data sets and present data in views that can be queried with relatively simple SQL.

-    We don't have any AV yet, therefore we are going to create one.

     Select your schema QTEAM and click on **Create** button.

+    You can also use three vertical dots to access the create menu.

     ![screenshot of creating the analytic view](images/image60_av_create.png)

+4. Fact Table: Pick **CUSTOMER\_SALES\_ANALYSIS** from the list

-4. The default AV name is derived from the fact table.
-Enter various fields as follows:
+    The default AV name is derived from the fact table.

     Name: **CUSTOMER\_SALES\_ANALYSIS\_AV**